JesseEmond/theoretical/merge/README.md

 - Divide in blocks of `sqrt(N)`;
 - Use last `sqrt(N)` of biggest numbers as a buffer;
 - Sort blocks by their first number;
-- Remember that selection sort has a predictable number of moves (`N`).
+- Remember that selection sort has a predictable, linear number of moves (`N`).

 At this point, I stopped reading to try and use those hints to come up with the rest of the algorithm on my own (what follows).
 The time spent thinking about the problem thankfully proved to be useful, because it was then much more straightforward to combine those hints with the tricks I developed while working on the problem.